kdari/mono/themes/plugins/shareaholic/readme.txt

 = 7.4.0.0 =
 * Share Buttons App
   * Share Counts for Google+, Reddit, StumbleUpon, VK, Buffer, etc!
-This release features an optional and all new server side Share Counts API.
+This release features an optional and all new Share Count Proxy.
 Toggle this option under the "Advanced Settings" section.
   * Major performance upgrade and speed boost!
 Your pages will load faster for your visitors as share count lookups are now consolidated to one single HTTP request per page load (vs a call for each sharing service).
 The share counts are also heavily cached on both the client and server for super fast lookups and page performance.

 = 7.3.0.1 =